chochain/eforth/README.md

    * However, it limits function pointer spread within range of 64KB

 ### Memory Structures
-* Struct to host an dictionary entry
+Struct to host a dictionary entry
 <pre>
 Universal functor (no STL) and Code class
   Code class on 64-bit systems (expand pfa possible)